Political networking group whose aim is to elect as many leftwing politicians as possible

 Advocates socialized medicine, radical environmentalism, and taxpayer-funded abortion-on-demand

-Progressive Majority identifies its six chief areas of concern as follows:
+From its inception, PM identified its six chief areas of concern as follows: